Narrogin

 Students work in a safety conscious, supportive environment where they learn to work both independently and as part of a team assisting and respecting each other.

-The Teacher in Charge of Design & Technology is Marga Felipe who can be contacted on 9881 9300 during office hours or marga.felipe@education.wa.edu.au
+The Head of Learning Area is Marga Felipe who can be contacted on 9881 9300 during office hours or marga.felipe@education.wa.edu.au

 Students have opportunities to select from a range of technologies, materials, tools and equipment.
 They consider the ways characteristics and properties of technologies can be combined to design and produce solutions.
 They develop strategies which enable them to consider social, ethical and sustainability factors.
 Students’ use of creativity, innovation and enterprise is encouraged to increase both independence and collaboration.